ronenOptimove/Optimove-APIs/Sandbox/readme.md

 >**Notes:**
 >  - Once you fill in one of the requests form, the Optimove Product Integration team will review you request and create relevant access.
 >  - If any of the details in the request form are unclear, the Product Integration Team will contact you, therefore please enter a valid email address.
->  - The Sandbox environment consist of dummy data therefore you are unable to upload real data.
->  The Sandbox environment is a static environment and does not have updated daily data, therefore creating campaign for future date & time is not supported

 <hr>